 An Invocation ID is an identification number that uniquely identifies a database within AD.
 Invocation IDs change during the restore process to make sure replication is consistent.
 It will only change when an Active Directory restore happens.
 In a restore process, it will change; the otherwise, the existing domain controllers will identify it as an existing domain controller and will not replicate the data over.

-Log message shown above could be caused by change of the Invocation ID on the Active Directory side due to rollback operation or simply by changing the target server used for replication.
+Log message shown above could be caused by change of the Invocation ID on the Active Directory side due to rollback operation or simply by changing the target server used for replication for example when using a load balancing setup (multiple LDAP Servers) in a round robin configuration.
 To avoid such issues it is recommended to point elDoc to the specific AD-server which doesn't change randomly and take care about rollback procedures on the AD-side, and in case any performed - revisit elDoc Configuration page and manually perform full-sync with Active Directory.

 Performing full-sync with Active Directory manually will store the updated Invocation ID and USN-number, as such all other scheduled synchronizations with AD will work fine.